 The food industry sees a lot of demand coming from its consumers in the area of free-from foods and beverages i.e. free from fat, low-sugar, gluten-free etc. Reformulation strategies can work to target an individual ingredient or a group of ingredients or nutrients that the product is composed of, or lacking.
 For example, we can implement certain reformulation strategies to reduce the amount of added sugar or salt in a product or to fortify a food or beverage with extra nutrients in order to enhance the overall nutritional value.

-There are many consumer insight surveys which repeatedly show factors such as cost, quality and taste preference to be the most important purchase-decision drivers.
-How healthy a product is does not often appear high on these surveys and so we cannot realistically expect that the majority of consumers will choose healthy products on their own without some guidance from an institutional and/or brand level.
+Many consumer insight surveys determine factors such as cost, quality and taste preference to be the most important purchase-decision drivers.
+How healthy a product is, does not often appear high on these surveys.
+And so we cannot realistically expect that the majority of consumers will choose healthy products on their own without some guidance from an institutional and/or brand level.

-This suggests that, from a food scientist perspective, it is part of our social responsibility to make the products we create for food and beverage brands as nutritiously-rich as possible.
+This suggests that, from a food scientist’s perspective, it is part of our social responsibility to make the products we create for food and beverage brands as nutritiously rich as possible.
 Food reformulation can be an aid in achieving this goal.

 What Are We Trying To Achieve Through Food Reformulation?

 I believe that the ultimate goal of food reformulation should be to improve the health of our global population by creating increasingly healthier and more affordable foods and beverages.Large parts of the population across many countries are consistently consuming nutritionally poor foods and beverages which leads to an increase in non-communicable diseases such as obesity and diabetes.